Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts, are

 We may apply an age-restriction rather than remove content if that content includes any of the above, but provides enough enough context to understand it.
 For example, content showing victims’ injuries in a major road accident may be removed, but we may age-restrict that same content if presented with news coverage that explains the situation and context.
 For educational content that includes violence, this context must appear in the images or audio of the video itself.
 You can learn more about the importance of context here.

 We consider the following when determining whether to age-restrict or remove content.
 Please note this is not a complete list.

-- Whether violent or gory imagery is the focal point of the video, such as focusing solely on the most graphically violent part of a film or video game
+- Whether violent or gory imagery is the focus of the video, such as focusing solely on the most graphically violent part of a film or video game

 - Whether the title, description, tags, or other data indicate an intent to shock or disgust viewers

 - Whether violent imagery or audio has been blurred, masked, or obscured.

 - The amount of time the violent images or audio is in the content.

 - If there’s context letting viewers know that the imagery is dramatized or fictional, such as by stating so in the video, title, or description

 - If the violence is part of a religious or cultural practice and the viewer is provided with that context

 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.